ARTICLE 1 — Name and purpose

 2. The Board may consult the membership in cases of non-routine business such as but not limited to the purchase of major equipment, reorganization of physical space and its contents, and use of organization funding.

-3. A quorum of five Board Members is required to pass any Board decision.
+3. A quorum of five Board Members is required to pass any Board decision except where otherwise stated in these laws.

 4. The Board shall make their meeting agendas and results of decisions known to the Membership.